-John Rawlins (Project Developer): John is responsible for developing BWCE's rooftop solar projects, in collaboration with Joe Hurley.
-He has worked for a variety of well known companies, completing training as a Chartered Management Accountant and then an Executive MBA at the University of Bath and was awarded 1st Prize in a cross-discipline renewable energy project by the Royal Academy of Engineering..
-More recently he has spent 2 years as the Chief of Staff to the CEO of a FTSE 250 energy retailer.
-He is a partner with Alex Lockton in their zero carbon consultancy RenewEV.
+John Rawlins (Project Developer): John is responsible for developing BWCE's rooftop solar projects.
+He has worked for a variety of companies, trained as a Chartered Management Accountant and then an Executive MBA at the University of Bath.
+He is a partner in the zero carbon consultancy RenewEV.